What is the Best Age to Start Martial Arts?

 For children, many martial arts schools start training at three years old.
 At this age, the first few years are geared towards acquiring listening skills, concentration, eye-hand coordination, respect, and getting used to group environments.

-However, around six or seven is when more formal martial arts training begins.
+However, around six or seven is when more formal martial arts training for kids begins.
 Good instructors will always make classes fun, fast-paced, and high-energy.
 They create a disciplined environment while teaching classes that are enjoyable.
 People are more likely to continue with an activity if they enjoy it.
 We learn better when fully engaged in something that produces positive emotions.

 At Kovar's, we follow what's referred to as the SSL rule - Smiling, Sweating, and Learning.
 A good class is enjoyable, provides a good workout, and leaves students with new understandings or increased skill in their training.